Flavonoids bring clear benefits, but direct antioxidant effects may not be the primary reason

-A new evidence analysis by the Oregon State team—led by Balz Frei, P.D., director of the Linus Pauling Institute—affirms the idea that flavonoids exert very little direct antioxidant effect in the body.
+An evidence analysis by the Oregon State team — led by Balz Frei, P.D., former director of the Linus Pauling Institute — affirmed the idea that flavonoids exert very little direct antioxidant effect in the body.

-Dr. Frei’s report notes three facts that preclude the probability that flavonoids exert direct antioxidant effects in human blood or other bodily fluids:
+Dr. Frei's report noted three facts that preclude the probability that flavonoids exert direct antioxidant effects in human blood or other bodily fluids:

-- Only about five percent of dietary flavonoids are absorbed into the blood stream.
+- Only about five percent — often much less —of dietary flavonoids are absorbed into the blood stream.

 Most of this small proportion is metabolized and excreted rapidly.

-The chemical structures of flavonoids get altered when they are metabolized by the body, and these changes reduce their ability to act as antioxidants.
+The chemical structures of flavonoids get altered when they are metabolized by the body, and these changes reduce their ability to act as antioxidants, directly.

 - Flavonoids produce measurable impacts on levels of free radicals and inflammation in human and animal blood and tissues.

 - Flavonoids produce anti-inflammatory, anti-cancer, heart-health, anti-Alzheimer's and related effects in cell, animal, clinical, and epidemiological studies.

 The Oregon team addressed the disconnect, and identified likely ways in which fruits and vegetables may produce these benefits, despite poor absorption and retention of their flavonoids.